 How to use Finder to uninstall apps:

-2. Send the app you want to uninstall to the Trash, then empty it
+Send the app you want to uninstall to the Trash, then open Bin and empty it.

-3. Select Go > Go to Folder from the menu bar and type /Library/ and hit click Go
+In Finder select Go > Go to Folder from the menu bar and type /Library/ and hit click Go.
+Search for any folders with the same name of the app you deleted.

-5. Double-click on the folder to open it in Finder.
-To delete it, control-click on its name and select Move to Trash from the drop-down menu.
+To delete the folder with leftovers, control-click on its name and select Move to Trash from the drop-down menu, then open Bin and empty it.

 Delete apps using Terminal